ThugsFinance/cloiinkcoin.com/src/content/developers/docs/storage/index.md

 ### Blockchain Based {#blockchain-based}

 In order for a piece of data to persist forever, there needs to be some type of persistance mechanism.
-For example, on Ethereum, the persistance mechanism is that the whole chain needs to be accounted for when running a node.
+For example, on Cloiinkcoin, the persistance mechanism is that the whole chain needs to be accounted for when running a node.
 New pieces of data are tacked onto the end of the chain, and it continues to grow.

 This is the first type of persistence: **blockchain based** persistence.